 Option 1- Distribution in the current Financial Year.
-From and accounting and auditing perspective it is preferable to return the funds in the year they are generated.
-Given the large projected end of year surplus, Administration is of the view that this could be undertaken through a distribution to Member Councils via a reduction in the Quarter 4 Common Fleet invoicing.
+From and accounting and auditing perspective it is preferable to return surplus funds in the year they are generated.
+Given the large projected end of year surplus, Administration is of the view that this could be undertaken (at least in part) through a distribution to Member Councils via a reduction in the Quarter 4 Common Fleet invoicing.
 Should this option be adopted, Administration proposes an amount of \$325k is returned to the Member Councils, in line with the current Common Fleet Percentages.
 Returning \$325k to Member Councils still leaves a projected end of year surplus of ~\$100k, not taking into account the existing contingencies and assumptions for the remainder of the financial year as described previously in this report.

 Option 2 - Retention of projected surplus to reduce borrowings in FY2024.
-Interest rates are currently at a 10-year high and are predicted to increase further over the coming months.
+Interest rates are currently at a 10year high and are predicted to increase further over the coming months.
 It is therefore financially prudent that the Authority's borrowings are reduced at (arguably) the top of the borrowing cycle.
 This could be achieved through retaining the end of year surplus and reducing next financial years borrowings.
 This provides a larger and longer-term benefit to Member Councils as the borrowing rate is reduced over the eight year cycle of the fleet purchase, rather than a single one-off small cash injection like Option 1 provides.
-Furthermore, the final amount applied can be determined at the end of the Financial Year, allowing for any increase or decrease in the surplus amount.
-With a significant percentage increase projected for the FY24 budget (albeit, currently under projected CPI), any reduction is welcomed.
+For context, reducing borrowing by \$325k at 6.5% fixed interest, over 8 years, almost \$100k in interest payments over the life of an eight year loan.
+This increases to almost \$150k in savings if the principle reduction is \$500k.